AnGabrio/missingHE/README.md

 Missing Outcome Data in Health Economic Evaluation
 --------------------------------------------------

-Contains a suite of functions to perform economic evaluations with missing outcome (either costs, effects or both) under a range of alternative assumptions about the missing data mechanisms.
-Estimation of the key parameters of interest and imputation of the missing data are carried out through Markov Chain Monte Carlo (MCMC) methods and a set of pre-defined Bayesian parametric models written in the BUGS language using the software [JAGS](http://mcmc-jags.sourceforge.net/), which is called via the R package [R2jags](https://cran.r-project.org/package=R2jags).
+Contains a suite of functions to handle missing individual-level effectiveness and cost outcomes (e.g. from a trial) in economic evaluations under a range of alternative assumptions about the missing data mechanisms.
+Estimation of the key parameters of interest and imputation of the missing data are carried out through Markov Chain Monte Carlo (MCMC) methods and a set of pre-defined Bayesian parametric models.
 In addition, missingHE provides a set of specialised functions to assess model convergence, fit to the data, plotting of observed and imputed data, and compute different measures to summarise the cost-effectvieness results.

 Installation
 ------------